 Locked Knees: What They Are and How to Soften Them

 Locked knees usually means standing with the knees pushed fully straight and braced back.
-Here is why the habit tires your legs and back, and a gentle lesson to find soft, easy support instead.
+Here is why the habit tires your legs and back, and how to find soft, easy support instead.

 In short